turbot/steampipe-docs/docs/learn.md

 ```

-Steampipe benchmarks automatically appear as [dashboards](/docs/dashboard/overview) when you run the `steampipe dashboard` in the mod.
+Steampipe benchmarks automatically appear as [dashboards](/docs/dashboard/overview) when you run `steampipe dashboard` in the mod.
 From the dashboard home, you can select any benchmark to run it and view it in an interactive HTML format.
 You can even export the benchmark results as a CSV from the [panel view](/docs/dashboard/panel).

 <img src="/images/reference_examples/benchmark_dashboard_view.png" />